 Curly hair can be more on the dry side, so they can go longer without washings, while straight hair will require more frequent washes mainly due to excessively touching the hair.

-If you have coarse hair than you can go longer without washes but if you have silky hair you cannot.
-Make sense??
+If you have coarse hair then you can go longer without washes but if you have silky hair you cannot.

 Think of it this way; the oils in your scalp don’t travel down the hair shaft as quickly on coarser hair as it does on finer hair strands.